WarpPLS

 Training

-The publications below are publicly available on the web, and are also made available here with the goal of timely and wide dissemination of scholarly work.
+The full text publications below are publicly available on the web, and are also made available here with the goal of timely and wide dissemination of scholarly work.
 Individuals who decide to use the publications below as a basis for their research, scholarly activities, and/or educational efforts are cautioned against using the publications in ways that abuse and/or violate current laws in connection with the "fair use" of copyrighted material.
 For example, it is generally prohibited for an individual or organization to obtain financial advantage from the distribution of copyrighted material, if the individual or organization is not the copyright holder.

 Methodological discussions based on WarpPLS